Fredonia, Wisconsin: Culture

-Fredonia is home to the Divine Savior Catholic Congregation, which operates the St. Rose of Lima Chapel and a parochial school for kindergarten through sixth grade in the village.
+Fredonia is home to the Divine Savior Catholic Congregation, which operates the St. Rose of Lima Chapel and a parochial school for kindergarten through eighth grade in the village.
 The congregation also offers services at Holy Cross Chapel in Holy Cross and Our Lady of the Lakes in Random Lake, and also maintains the historic building and cemetery of St. Mary Mother of Sorrows Church in the hamlet of Little Kohler.
 St. John Lutheran Church, affiliated with the Missouri Synod, is also located in the Village of Fredonia.

 Economy

 Law and government

 Fredonia is organized as a village governed by an elected village board, comprising a village president and six trustees.
-The current president is Donald Dohrwardt.
+The current President is Peter W. Lenz.
+In 2022, the Village adopted a Village Administrator-form of government, hiring a full-time Administrator who works for the Board of Trustees and manages the day-to-day operations.
+The current Administrator is Christophe E. Jenkins - who was formerly the Mayor of the City of West Bend, WI.

 As part of Wisconsin's 6th congressional district, Fredonia is represented by Glenn Grothman (R) in the United States House of Representatives, and by Ron Johnson (R) and Tammy Baldwin (D) in the United States Senate.
 Duey Stroebel (R) represents Fredonia in the Wisconsin State Senate, and Robert Brooks (R) represents Fredonia in the Wisconsin State Assembly.

 The Fredonia Fire Department was formed in 1923, and has a staff of seventeen firefighters and eight EMTs.
 Brian Weyker serves as fire chief.
 The department is the first-responder for the Town of Fredonia and the Village of Fredonia, collaborating with the volunteer fire department in the neighboring unincorporated community of Waubeka.
 The department also provides ambulance service for the Village of Belgium.

 Fredonia's law enforcement officer is the village marshal.
 Unlike a municipality with a police department, the village marshal does not provide 24-hour law enforcement, and when the marshal is off-duty, the village is served by the Ozaukee County Sheriff's Department.
-Michael Davel currently holds the office.
+Eric Leet currently holds the office.

 Education

 The Village of Fredonia is served by the Northern Ozaukee School District, which also covers Newburg, and parts of the towns of Belgium, Fredonia and Saukville.
 Students attend Ozaukee Elementary School for kindergarten through fifth grade, Ozaukee Middle School for sixth through eighth grades, and Ozaukee High School for grades nine through twelve.
 Additionally, the Riveredge School is a tuition-free, public elementary charter school authorized by the district.
 Located at the Riveredge Nature Center in the northwestern Town of Saukville near the municipal boundary with the Village of Newburg, the school serves children from kindergarten through fifth grade.

 The district is governed by an eight-member elected school board, which meets on the third Monday of each month at 6:30 p.m. in the high school and middle school's shared library.

-Divine Savior Congregation operates a Catholic parochial school in the village offering kindergarten- through sixth-grade education.
+Divine Savior Congregation operates a Catholic parochial school in the village offering kindergarten- through eighth grade education.